 CreditCardGuru wrote:This Dillard's credit card review exposes the rewards on the Dillard's American Express and the store-only card.
 Think twice about your application!

-Quick Overview for 2015: They have 2 cards; 1 for store-use only, the other is an AmEx.
+Quick Overview: They have 2 cards; 1 for store-use only, the other is an AmEx.
 Both only give 2 points per dollar spent at Dillard's.
 For this reason it ranks as one of the worst department store credit cards.

 Best Alternative Card?
 Using a different credit card,